- Language: en

 What are Django’s prerequisites?¶

 Django requires Python.
 See the table in the next question for the versions of Python that work with each version of Django.
-Other Python libraries may be required for some uses, but you’ll receive an error about it as they’re needed.
+Other Python libraries may be required for some use cases, but you’ll receive an error about them as they’re needed.

 For a development environment – if you just want to experiment with Django – you don’t need to have a separate web server installed or database server.